Artur-man/ImageArray/README.md

 <br>

-We can crop or slice images via indexing.
+We can crop or slice images via lazy indexing.

 ```r
 # crop or slice via indexing